wdporter/i-am-that-vuepress/89-progress-in-spiritual-life/readme.md

 one with all, at home in the entire universe.

-**Q:**&ensp;You mean to say that all these glories will come with the mere dwelling on the feeling ‘I am’?
+**Q:**&ensp;You mean to say that all these glories will come with the mere dwelling on the feeling “I Am”?

 **M:**&ensp;It is the simple that is certain, not the complicated.
 Somehow, people do not trust the simple, the easy, the always available.
 Why not give